jadonsamuel08/python-utilities/README.md

 ## Repo Structure

-Each project lives in its own subdirectory with its source code and a short README explaining what it does and what I learned building it.
+Each project lives in its own directory and includes source code plus a short README with project-specific notes.

 ```
 mini-python-projects/